'Fresh Air' Favorites: Our Critics Pick 2018's Best Books, Movies, Music And TV

 Ken Tucker's Favorite Albums Of 2018

-Tracy Thorn, Record
+Tracey Thorn, Record

 This is a gorgeous collection of songs that Thorn has aptly called "nine feminist bangers" about sisterhood, motherhood and taking control of your life.